MANER: Multi-Agent Neural Rearrangement Planning of Objects in Cluttered Environments: INTRODUCTION

-In this paper, we present \textbf{M}ulti-\textbf{A}gent \textbf{Ne}ural \textbf{R}earrangement (MANER) framework that addresses the challenge of long-horizon multi-agent object rearrangement planning in cluttered environments.
-The framework analyzes the current and target state of the environment, utilizing visual information to determine potential pickup objects for each agent.
+In this paper, we present \textbf{M}ulti-\textbf{A}gent \textbf{Ne}ural \textbf{R}earrangement (MANER) framework for long-horizon multi-agent object rearrangement planning from visual observations in cluttered environments.
+The framework analyzes the current and target state of the environment to determine potential pickup objects for each agent.
 Additionally, it proposes feasible drop-off locations for each agent-object pair.
-Subsequently, a path planning framework evaluates these pick-place propositions to select the best pick-place sequence, enabling efficient scene arrangement while considering the complexities introduced by multiple agents operating in the same environment.
-The key contributions of this paper are: \begin{itemize}[leftmargin=*] \item a pick and place module to compute the most optimal sub-task sequences for each agent, considering robot traversal time, reachability, and collision avoidance. \item a scalable rearrangement planning framework that accommodates variable number of objects and agents in the scene. \item a training and testing strategy that enables one-shot sim2real transfer of our neural policies to solve multi-agent rearrangement planning problems in real-world scenarios, relying only on the bird's eye view of environment. \end{itemize}
+Subsequently, a path planning framework evaluates these pick-place propositions to select the best pick-place sequence, enabling efficient scene arrangement by multiple agents.
+The key contributions of this paper are: \begin{itemize}[leftmargin=*] \item a pick and place module to compute the feasible sub-task sequences for each agent, considering robot traversal time, reachability, and collision avoidance. \item a scalable rearrangement planning framework that accommodates the varying number of objects and agents in the scene and tackles both monotone and non-monotone cases. \item a training and testing strategy that enables one-shot sim2real transfer of our neural policies to solve multi-agent rearrangement planning problems in real-world scenarios, relying only on the bird's eye view of the environment. \end{itemize}

 To the best of our knowledge, MANER is the first learning-based approach that specifically tackles the task of multi-agent object rearrangement planning, accounting for complex rearrangement scenarios where objects may require multiple repositioning steps.
 Our experimental results demonstrate the effectiveness and superior performance of MANER compared to classical baseline methods and its ability to generalize to real-world scenarios.